andywillis/blog/src/data/journal.md

 * underwater
 * hawaii

 "When I descend beneath the surface I am in a world with different rules, different truths.
 Things look different, light acts differently, gravity pulls differently.
 One can fly, or at least float over the landscape, or seascape.
-When I descend into this wonderland, [I want to make images, not to explain or clarify that world, but to deepen the mystery.][hawaii]" - Wayne Levin"
+When I descend into this wonderland, [I want to make images, not to explain or clarify that world, but to deepen the mystery.][hawaii]" - Wayne Levin

 ![Pretty school of fish 535x800][school]